-You are cordially invited to attend the 2021 Annual Meeting of Shareholders of XBiotech Inc., a British Colombia corporation (the "Company").
-The meeting will be held on Tuesday, June 22, 2021 at 10:00 a.m. local time at the Company's principal executive offices located at 5217 Winnebago Lane, Austin, TX 78744 for the following purposes:
+You are cordially invited to attend the 2022 Annual Meeting of Shareholders (the "Meeting") of XBiotech Inc., a British Colombia corporation (the "Company").
+The meeting will be held on Wednesday, June 22, 2022 at 10:00 a.m. local time at the Company's principal executive offices located at 5217 Winnebago Lane, Austin, TX 78744 for the following purposes:

-- To elect the five nominees for director named herein to serve until the next annual meeting and their successors are duly elected and qualified. - To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021. - 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers. - 4.
-To consider an advisory vote on the frequency of the advisory vote on the compensation of the Company's named executive officers. - 5.
+- 1. To elect the five nominees for director named herein to serve until the next annual meeting and their successors are duly elected and qualified. - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of Whitley Penn LLPas the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022. - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers - 4.
 To conduct any other business properly brought before the meeting.